Accountable-SA/accountable-jsvat/README.md

 - 🇬🇧 United Kingdom
 - 🇨🇭 Switzerland

-## Extend countries list - add your own country:
+## Extend countries list - add your own country

 You can add your own country.
 In general `Country` should implement following structure: